ahesford/ahesford.github.io/index.md

 If you are looking for an operating system, I highly recommend [Void Linux](https://www.voidlinux.org).
-This rolling-release Linux distribution stays current but promotes stability,
+This rolling-release Linux distribution stays current but promotes stability.
+The Void Linux community is experienced, helpful and responsive.
+I maintain several packages for Void.

 # Contact

-Find me on [LinkedIn](https://www.linkedin.com/in/ajhesford/) for more information about my work.
+Find me on [LinkedIn](https://www.linkedin.com/in/ajhesford/) to read more about my work or to send me a message.

-For a more immediate response, find me as `ahesford` on the `#voidlinux` [freenode](https://freenode.net) IRC channel.
+For a more interactive discussion, find me as `ahesford` in the `#voidlinux` [freenode](https://freenode.net) IRC channel.